 Sprint Into Spring is back for a 5th fabulous year!
 Six amazing races, two brand new maps, and a selection of the best campus maps in the country.
 Check below for details and locations.
 All your favourite features return including the Jersey competition, SportIdent electronic timing, Live results, and our three high quality courses.

 Special Offer – Sprint Into Spring Blue Jerseys available for limited-time order – get yours now!
-See Debbie or Margi for details – offer closes November 26.
+See Debbie or Margi for details – offer extended until 30 November.
 Singlets also available.
 Both feature our famous Footprint design, and are made by DirtyD in their fantastic fabric.
 Order online through Eventor.

 Victorian Sprint Championships, Monash University, Sunday 26 November